DouglasUrner/GDP1/units/2/assignments/U2.6-just-enough-photoshop/index.md

 ## Instructions

+Follow along as we walk through the process together.
+Then:

+1. Find an image that you would like to use in Game Lab.
+1. Download the image.
+1.
 1. Make a copy of the [submission template][template] and fill it out.
 1. Once you've completed the template, submit it.